jlmelville/uwot/README.md

 * As noted in the
 [Implementation Details](https://github.com/jlmelville/uwot#implementation-details),
-only Euclidean, Cosine, Hamming, and Manhattan distances are supported for finding nearest neighbors from data frame and dense matrix input.
+only Euclidean, Cosine, Hamming, Pearson Correlation, and Manhattan distances are supported for finding nearest neighbors from data frame and dense matrix input.
 For other metrics, you can pass nearest neighbor data directly: see the [Nearest Neighbor Data Format](https://github.com/jlmelville/uwot#nearest-neighbor-data-format) section.
 Or if you can calculate a distance matrix for your data, you can pass it in as `dist` object.
 For larger distance matrices, you can pass in a